 From dusk till dawn, transforming Scotland’s Capital for one night only, Edinburgh’s Hogmanay is back.
 Crowds of locals, and those just visiting for the day bustling through events within Princes Street Gardens to unite in the celebrations for one night only.
 Fun for all the family with a range of events, from baby disco to Edinburgh’s greatly coveted street party – marking the 25th anniversary of Edinburgh’s Hogmanay in style.

 Festivities were continued with the help of a charismatic host Sanjeev Kohli.
-A permanent career in the spotlight would serve this gentleman well, a real life diamond in the ruff.
+A permanent career in the spotlight would serve this gentleman well, a real-life diamond in the ruff.
 Projected onto big screens across the event, sporting fetching pink tartan, Sanjeev effectively guided us through the progression.
 Bouncing from different crowds, with humour in tow, he was a true ray of sunshine on a bitter night.
-An excellent example being how enjoyable he made the Ceilidh under the Stars.
-Couples, family and friends having the courage to dance on the big screen with his encouragement – only he could make doing the polka a new craze!
+An excellent example is how enjoyable he made the Ceilidh under the Stars.
+Couples, family and friends have the courage to dance on the big screen with his encouragement – only he could make doing the polka a new craze!

-Declan followed Nina’s crowd pleasing tactics, by catapulting himself off stage and running to meet his fans.
+Declan followed Nina’s crowd-pleasing tactics, by catapulting himself off stage and running to meet his fans.
 As a supporting act, he gave a lively performance.
-Mckenna said it himself on stage “A friend of mine said to me, I only have one well known song”.
-Declan was having a small problem with how cold his hands were getting and trying to play guitar, but he soldiered on and did not allow it to alter his performance.
+Mckenna said it himself on stage “A friend of mine said to me, I only have one well-known song”.
+Declan was having a small problem with how cold his hands were getting and trying to play the guitar, but he soldiered on and did not allow it to alter his performance.
 For a musician so early in their career, he has come on leaps and bounds.
 Declan is definitely a required taste, I’d be happy to see playing at Wickerman or Glastonbury in the future.
 His stage presence was strong.
-He came out looking a little nervous, but soon settled in with his band.
+He came out looking a little nervous but soon settled in with his band.
 Jamming out on his golden guitar, he seemed content enough.
-The black and gold simplicity of his stage set up, looked glamourous and once completed, it was understandable the duration it took to create the slick minimalism.
+The black and gold simplicity of his stage set up looked glamourous and once completed, it was understandable the duration it took to create the slick minimalism.

-Finally the big moment arives....
-Bam, bang, Boom… the fireworks are set off at midnight.
+Finally, the big moment arrives… Bam, Bang, Boom… the fireworks are set off at midnight.
 Tradition dictates the perfect ending to a phenomenal night.
-The countdown ticking, party goers all gathered round to get an idyllic view of the different colours and shapes exploding.
+The countdown ticking, partygoers all gathered round to get an idyllic view of the different colours and shapes exploding.
 Shades of emerald green to candy pink, the people of Edinburgh in awe.
 Undeniably making the annual event all the worthwhile.
 Many Edinburgh locals took to Arthur’s Seat, in order to enjoy the display even further.
 Those watching on from the street party were still luckily able to capture an invaluable view.
 A real community was built here tonight, and I can say I was there.

 This year’s festival was a success as has been in previous years.
 We can’t wait for next year’s festival already.
 It was also a global success for new event promoters ‘Underbelly’ who took over from Unique Events this year.